RSGInc/micromobility_toolset/README.md

    - z_coord: z coordinate

 ### zones
-The zones are defined by the following tables:
+The zones are defined by a single zone table.
+Additional attributes are necessary for the `generate_demand` step.
 - **zone**
    - taz: taz number
    - node_id: network node id

 ### demand
 Each table indexed by an origin and destination column, and contains initial zone-to-zone demand by mode.
-Modes are encoded as drive alone (da), shared ride 2 (s2), shared ride 3+ (sr3), walk transit (wt), drive transit (dt), walk (wk), bike (bk).
+These tables can be generated by the 'generate_demand' step and are used as inputs for 'incremental_demand', 'benefits' and 'assign_demand'.
+Trip file names can be configured in `trips.yaml` according to the model's segments/purposes.
+The names and columns for the AMBAG example are given here:
 - **hbw1trip** - home-based-work 1 trips, pzone, azone, da, s2, s3, wt, dt, wk, bk
 - **hbw2trip** - home-based-work 2 trips, pzone, azone, da, s2, s3, wt, dt, wk, bk
 - **hbw3trip** - home-based-work 3 trips, pzone, azone, da, s2, s3, wt, dt, wk, bk